Google 2026 Algorithm Updates for Contractors

 Informational searches ("how much does AC repair cost," "what causes a pipe to burst") are more likely to be answered by AI Overviews, reducing click-through to the websites that previously captured this traffic.

 Monitor your Google Search Console data.
 The clearest signal that an update affected your business is a visible drop in impressions or clicks in GSC, correlated with the update dates.
-If you don't have GSC set up, do it today — it's free and gives you direct visibility into how Google sees your site.

-The map pack algorithm is not mysterious.
-It rewards three things: being clearly relevant to the search, being physically proximate to the searcher, and being more prominent — more trusted, more reviewed, more cited, more active — than every competitor in the same area.
+The pattern across every 2026 algorithm update is consistent: Google is rewarding genuine signals of a real, active, trusted local business — and getting better at filtering out shortcuts.
+The map pack algorithm rewards three things: being clearly relevant to the search, being physically proximate to the searcher, and being more prominent — more trusted, more reviewed, more cited, more active — than every competitor in the same area.